-Commander-in-Chief Horn: One vote representing the unanimous choice of this Encampment has been cast for William M. Coffin of Ohio for Commander-in-Chief and he is declared elected.
+Commander-in-Chief Horn: One vote representing the unanimous choice of this Encampment has been cast for William Coffin of Ohio for Commander-in-Chief and he is declared elected.
 Brother Coffin, do you accept the office?

-William M. Coffin: Commander-in-Chief and Brothers of this Commandery, I accept this action of this Commandery as a call to service.
+William M. Coffin; Commander-in-Chief and Brithers of this Commandery, I accept this action of this Commandery as a call to service.
 (Applause).
-At such times as this words are totally inadequate to express the feelings which well up from the heart and hang as a mist before the mind.
-Those who know me best know of my love for and my devotion to this Order and I hope that as the days of this coming year go by all of you may learn equally as well.
-I have said that words were inadequate and I feel that deeds speak louder than words and I hope that the feeling which I find myself unable to grasp words to express may be properly expressed in the deeds of this coming year.
-And now, Brother Commander in Chief, before the brothers go out.
-I want to take this opportunity to ask that every sitting Division Commander and all Past Commandersin-Chief meet me in this room at the conclusion of this Encampment because I expect to start on my deeds at once.
+At such times as the words are totally inadequate to express the feelings which well up from the heart and hang as a mist before the mind Tho ho now me best know of my love for and my devotion to the Order and I hope that as the days of this coming year go be all of you may learn equally as well.
+I have said that works were inadequate and I feel that deeds speak louder han words and I hope that the feeling which I find myself in the to grasp words to express may be properly expressed in the total of this coming year.
+And now, Brother Comman er Chief, before the brothers go out.
+I want to take this opnortunity to all that every sitting Division Commander and all Past Commander in-Chief meet me in this room at the conclusion of this Encampment because I expect to start on my deeds at once.
 (Applause).